ByteOverlord/Watch_Quake/README.md

 ## <a name="issues"></a>Known Issues

+* Mods are not supported
+* Player camera jumps after saving
 * Audio will not transmit through Bluetooth
 * Shareware version (using only PAK0) softlocks when going through episode 2-4 portals
 * Smooth animation on, torches flicker on the edges of the view